jgmalcolm/jgmalcolm.github.io/z80/index.md

   individual characters to entire paragraphs.
 Learn how to print in standard or small text with a look at how to create your own [custom fonts](advanced/font.htm).
-- [TI-BASIC versus Asm](intermediate/ti-b.htm) - A simple chart to show you equivalent tasks in z80 asm and the old TI-BASIC.
 - [Down-Left Bug](intermediate/down.htm) - Why does the calculator freeze when you press down-left?